2023 Mid-American Conference football season

-The 2023 Mid-American Conference football season will be the 78th season for the Mid-American Conference (MAC), as part of the 2023 NCAA Division I FBS football season.
-Non-conference play will begin with one game on August 26.
-Conference play will begin on September 23 and will conclude with the conference championship game on Saturday, December 2 at Ford Field in Detroit, Michigan.
+The 2023 Mid-American Conference football season was the 78th season for the Mid-American Conference (MAC), as part of the 2023 NCAA Division I FBS football season.
+Non-conference play began with one game on August 26.
+Conference play began on September 23 and concluded with the MAC championship game on Saturday, December 2 at Ford Field in Detroit, Michigan.
+Miami won the East division with a 7-1 conference record with their only loss coming against Toledo.
+Toledo won the West with a perfect conference record.
+Their quarterback Dequan Finn won Player of the Year and coach Jason Candle won coach of the year.
+On October 21, during the regular season game between the division winners, Miami quarterback Brett Gabbert suffered a season ending leg injury.
+In spite of that, Miami won their first MAC Championship since 2019 with a 23–14 upset victory in the MAC Championship Game.